 Welcome readers!

-Some of you have asked why this website exists and why have I have researched my family tree.
-Perhaps this discussion will answer some of your questions.
+Some of you have asked why this website exists, and why have I've spent so much time researching my family tree.
+Here's the short answer.

-Assidua eruditio generat ipsam lucem omnibus praebet scientiam.
+Assidua eruditio generat ipsam lucem omnibus praebens scientiam.

-Diligent scholarship generates the very light that provides knowledge to all.
+Diligent scholarship generates the very light, providing knowledge to all.

-The inspiration for the genealogical research presented in this website came primarily from my two grandmothers, Lydia Foth Bredthauer and Emma Rewinkel Eggert, both of whom documented our family history.
-I used their work in my first family tree, prepared as a high-school English homework assignment.
+The inspiration for this research came mainly from my two grandmothers, Lydia Foth Bredthauer and Emma Rewinkel Eggert, who each documented our family history.
+I built on their work for my very first family tree, which started as a high-school English assignment.

-As Robert Louis Stevenson wrote, We are all nobly born; fortunate those who know it; blessed those who remember.
+As Robert Louis Stevenson put it, We are all nobly born; fortunate those who know it; blessed those who remember.

-p>Paracelsus, in his posthumously-published Astronomia Magna, offered expressed a mystical, physical understanding of our special creation, relying on Genesis 2:7.
+Paracelsus took this even further.
+In his posthumously-published Astronomia Magna, he laid out a mystical, physical take on our special creation, drawing on Genesis 2:7.

 Dann da iſt nichts das bleiblich iſt/ vnd alſo iſt in das fuͤnfft weſen kommen/ alle Natur der ganꜩen Welt/ der entpfindtlichen vnd vnentpfindtlichen/ vnd gefaßt worden in ein Fauſt zuſammen/ in ein Maſſam/ das hat der gethan/ der Himmel vnd Erden beſchaffen hat/ vnd auß demſelben fuͤnfften weſen/ das die Geſchrifft Limum Terrae neñet.
 Auß dieſem Limo/ hat der Schoͤpffer der Welt/ die kleine Welt gemacht/ den Microcoſmum/ das iſt den Menſchẽ.
 Alſo iſt der Menſch die kleine Welt/ das alle eigenſchafft der Welt hab in ihme.
 Darumb iſt er Microcoſmus/ darumb iſt er das fuͤnfft weſen/ der Element/ vnd des Geſtirns oder Firmaments/ in der obern Sphera/ vnd in dem vndern Globo.